juniorxxue/LCTI/README.md

 #  Local Contextual Type Inference (Artifact)

-Table of Contents:

-1. [Artifact Overview](#artifact-overview): A brief description of the contents of the artifact.
-2. [Kick-the-tires instructions and installation](#kick-the-tires-instructions-and-installation): Instructions for setting up the environment and running the code, including an option to run the code in a virtual machine.
-3. [Claims in the paper](#claims-in-the-paper): A summary of the claims

 ## Artifact Overview

 This artifact consists of three main parts:

-1. Mechanized proofs of the main results in Agda, including soundness, completeness, and other properties shown in the paper, excluding the decidability of the algorithmic system, which can be found in `main/proof_agda`.
+1. Mechanized proofs of the main results in Agda.
+This includes the formalization of three systems: declarative system (Contextual System F, a variant of Implicit System F), intermediate system (matching subtyping), and algorithmic system.
+It also includes the proofs of soundness and completeness between these systems.
+All stated theorem excluding the decidability of the algorithmic system are proved in Agda.

-2. A mechanized proof of the decidability of the algorithmic system in Rocq Prover, which can be found in `main/decidability_rocq`.
+2. A mechanized proof of the decidability of the algorithmic system in Rocq Prover.
 We use Rocq for this part because Rocq excels at handling numerical automation, which is heavily used in the decidability proof.

-3. A prototype implementation of the algorithmic system in Haskell, including all examples shown in the paper, which can be found in `main/impl_haskell`.
+3. A prototype implementation of the algorithmic system in Haskell, which can type-checks all the examples presented in the paper.

 We note that we briefly mention two variants in the related work section of the paper.
 Although they are not the main focus of the paper, we provide the mechanization of these two variants in the `/variants` folder: